Metro Conference women's basketball tournament

-The MAAC women's basketball tournament determines the Metro Atlantic Athletic Conference's champion and the winner of the conference's automatic bid to the NCAA Division I women's basketball tournament.
+The MAAC women's basketball tournament, to be renamed the Metro Conference women's basketball tournament in July 2026, determines the Metro Atlantic Athletic Conference's champion and the winner of the conference's automatic bid to the NCAA Division I women's basketball tournament.

+The conference will change its name to Metro Conference on July 1, 2026.
+It is not to be confused with the Metro Conference that operated from 1975 to 1995 before merging with the Great Midwest Conference to form the current Conference USA.

 Seeding

 Seeds in the MAAC tournament are linked to teams' conference records.
 Non-conference games are not a factor.
 The team with the overall best record in the conference is seeded "1", the next best conference record "2", and so on.

 Starting with the 2014 tournament, teams seeded from 1 to 6 receive a bye in the first round.